sprchr/sharespace/share.md

 - Docker installed on your local machine.
 - IAM user with necessary permissions for ECS, ECR, EC2, and Load Balancer.

 ---

-Here’s a revised version of the instructions that consolidates the security group creation in Step 1 and references it appropriately in Step 2:

----